CampFireManager/cfm-user-stories/README.md

   - I want to
     - And the outcome is?

-- User
+- Attendee
   - See all the talks on the schedule
     - I see a high level tabular style data of all the talks
   - See all the talks for a particular room
     - I see a high level tabular style data of all the talks for a particular room
   - Find out what a talk is about
     - I see a view of a talk including the speaker and description
+  - See the talks on "Now" and "Next"
+    - I see a page showing what's on now and next

+- User
   - Attend a talk
     - User marked as attending talk, added to their timeline
   - See what talks I'm signed up for